ygidtu/trackplot/docs/command.md

 ```

-The `PTBP1_KD_agg` is the summation of ENCFF854PFR.bam and ENCFF125RUG.bam
+The `PTBP1_KD_agg` is the mean of ENCFF854PFR.bam and ENCFF125RUG.bam

 ![](imgs/cmd/agg.png)